 When Ruggles bought the property, it was known as Krom Moerasje ("little crooked swamp"), named by the Dutch settlers.
 He drained the swamp and set aside 42 lots for a park to be accessible exclusively to those who bought the surrounding lots in his planned London-style residential square.
 The park is still owned by residents of the buildings surrounding the square, although neighbors from the area can now buy visiting privileges.
 Guests of the Gramercy Park Hotel also enjoy coveted access to this

 private park.
 In 1966 the New York City Landmarks Preservation Commission designated Gramercy Park a historic district.
-Notable buildings include No. 15, a Gothic Revival brownstone with black granite trim designed by Calvert Vaux, was once home to Samuel Tilden, governor of New York.
+Notable buildings include No. 15, a Gothic Revival brownstone with black granite trim designed by Calvert Vaux, which was once home to Samuel Tilden, governor of New York.
 A secret passageway to 19th Street permitted Tilden to evade his political enemies.
 It is now home to the 100-year-old National Arts Club.
 Next door at No. 16 Gramercy Park South lived the actor Edwin Booth, perhaps most famous for being the brother of Lincoln's assassin.
 In 1888 he turned his Gothic-trim home into the Players Club, a clubhouse for actors and theatrical types who were not welcome in regular society.
 A bronze statue of Edwin Booth as Hamlet has pride of place inside the park.
 Alexander Calder’s iconic, monumental outdoor sculpture Janey Waney (1969) is installed inside the park and can be viewed through the railings.